Mon - Fri 9am - 5pm

 At Hearing Direct, you will find a number of management solutions to help properly and effectively manage hearing impairments.

 Conductive hearing loss (CHL) occurs when there is an obstruction or damage to the outer or middle ear that prevents sound from traveling to the eardrum and to tiny bones in the inner ear.
 There may be something blocking the ear canal, such as ear wax or fluids, or the hearing loss might come from an infection or illness.
 An ear infection or a perforated eardrum are also possible causes.
-Conductive hearing loss usually causes the “volume” of sounds to seem lower and this condition can be either temporary or permanent.
-A conductive loss shares similar characteristics to clogged ear.
+Conductive hearing loss usually causes the “volume” of sounds to seem lower.
+This condition can be either temporary or permanent and shares similar characteristics to clogged ear.
 Conductive hearing loss treatment is more straightforward than sensorineural hearing loss.

-If you believe you may be experiencing conductive hearing loss, it is recommended that you consult an audiologist or ENT professional.
+If you believe you may be experiencing conductive hearing loss, we recommend that you consult an audiologist or ENT professional.

 CHL primarily affects the ability to perceive the loudness of sounds, but not the clarity.
 The condition may present the following symptoms: